 - from increased splenic blood flow

-- from portal flow obstruction from sinusoidal haematopoetic proliferation
+- from portal flow obstruction from the sinusoidal haematopoetic proliferation

 - 1. Bond JR. Musculoskeletal case of the day.
 Myelofibrosis.
 AJR Am J Roentgenol.
 1993;160 (6): 1330.
 AJR Am J Roentgenol (citation) - Pubmed citation